Ensembl/ensembl-website-help-and-docs/README.md

 For more details about this approach, see the **Escape hatch** section below.

 # Escape hatch: writing HTML inside markdown
 Markdown is a great writing tool, but it may be somewhat missing in the formatting department.
 If you really need to add some extra html markup or CSS styling to specific parts of your articles, you can do so by switching to raw html.

-Here is an example:
+Here is an example of mixing Markdown with HTML in Markdown files:

 ```
 <style>